 - 16. The total population in the Town of Erin (Advocate 11/16/20016) is 12,300, the two villages at 4500 and the rural population at 7,800.
 Has the rural septage for 7,800 people been addressed and included in the ACS as part of the reserved capacity?
 The capacity for septage treatment will be addressed within the design of the treatment facility and ultimately has very minimal impact on flow volumes at the facility. - With the projected increase in serviceable populations, will this Wastewater EA address the municipal water requirements both feasibility and costing in order to offer full servicing to all?
 Currently, there are 1010 water connections (+110 potential to connect) in Erin and 280 connections (230 potential to connect).
 Could water availability be a rate determining factor for the amount of growth for both villages?
 The SSMP stated another \$2.7million to connect all existing residents (table 7-15) and another \$4.5 million to connect 1500 of new growth (table 7-16).
-The Urban Centre Wastewater Servicing Class EA addresses wastewater servicing and the Urban Centre Water Servicing Class EA addresses water servicing and the Urban Centre water Class EA.
+The Urban Centre Wastewater Servicing Class EA addresses wastewater servicing and the Urban Centre Water Servicing Class EA addresses water servicing from the wastewater Class EA will be taken into account in the water Class EA.
 The water Class EA is on-going and it is premature to comment on the impact the recently released population projections will have on the alternatives available to the Town to address water supply issues for the urban centres. - 18.
 Given the information gathered to date, with respect to the technical possibilities to increase our population and which of the existing areas that ought to be serviced, at what point can the Town/Council decide to proceed to a Performance-Based Class Environmental Assessment (MOECC correspondence of June 19, 2013 to Infrastructure Ontario)?
 At what point would Council propose how much growth and where growth is preferred?
 Or will Ainley, only after completing phase 4 of the EA, prescribe how much growth and where?
 Subject to public input over the next two months, it is expected that this Class EA will be completed based on servicing the two communities up to full build out of the present official plan.
 It is expected that a parallel planning process will be undertaken in the coming year to consider growth levels.
 This Class EA will not allocate capacity to growth areas other than those established through the planning process. - 19.
 The SSMP was governed by a Terms of Reference available to the public.
 Is there a Terms of Reference published and publically available for the current EA?
 Should it be listed on the web site?
 There is a Terms of Reference for the study. - 20.
 It appears the ACS used in the SSMP 2014 was in fact peer reviewed and agreed upon i.e. 6000 people [ref.
 Advertiser 11/18/2016].
 With a substantially larger population that can now be serviced, will the current ACS be peer-reviewed by the CVC, MOECC, and/or an outside engineering firm?
 The CVC and MOECC will be reviewing the ACS update.

-- 21. Regarding the below chart: - Why is Total Suspended solids actually higher in the new guidelines (from 3 on 2014 to 5 mg/l in 2016) ? - Why is Total Ammonia actually higher in the new guidelines (from 0.4 on 2014 to 2.0 mg/l in 2016) ?
+21. Regarding the below chart:

+- Why is Total Suspended solids actually higher in the new guidelines (from 3 on 2014 to 5 mg/l in 2016) ?
+Why is Total Ammonia actually higher in the new guidelines (from 0.4 on 2014 to 2.0 - Why is Total Ammonia actually higher in the new guidelines (from 0.4 on 2014 to 2.0 mg/l in 2016) ?